cat-turner/goRIPTA_lite/README.md

 ## Run the demo

-1. Cd to /work directory of goRIPTA_lite
+1. cd to /work directory of goRIPTA_lite

 2. Run polymer serve from the repo directory:
     ```
     polymer serve
     ```

-3. Open localhost:8080/components/icon-toggle/demo/ in your browser.
+3. Open localhost:8080 in your browser.

     Cloud 9 users:
     ```